ausd-io/ausd/modules/ecash-lib/README.md

-# ecash-lib
+# auscash-lib

-Library for [eCash](https://e.cash) transaction building.
+Library for [ausCash](https://e.cash) transaction building.

 -   Compatible: Works on the browser using webpack, on NodeJS, jest etc.
 -   Fast: Accelerated using the highly optimized secp256k1 library compiled to WebAssembly
 -   Simple to use: Describe the tx to build in one TxBuilder object, and build the tx with just one `sign` call
 -   SLP/ALP enabled: Functions to build the SLP/ALP eMPP scripts
--   Flexible: The "Signatory" mechanism can accommodate anything from simple wallet transfers to complex Script covenants, e.g. eCash Agora
+-   Flexible: The "Signatory" mechanism can accommodate anything from simple wallet transfers to complex Script covenants, e.g. ausCash Agora
--   Schnorr: eCash lib supports Schnorr and ECDSA signatures
+-   Schnorr: ausCash lib supports Schnorr and ECDSA signatures
 -   Precise leftover ("change") computation: The tx size estimator will be exact for Schnorr signatures and very close for ECDSA signatures, even for complex scripts

 ## Usage